Banata

 npx convex env set RESEND_API_KEY "re_prod_..." --prod

-Critical: Use a different BETTER_AUTH_SECRET in production than in development.
-If compromised, only one environment is affected.
+Important: Always use a different BETTER_AUTH_SECRET in production than in development.
+If one is compromised, the other environment stays safe.

-2. Set environment variables in the Vercel dashboard:
+2. Add these environment variables in the Vercel dashboard:

 bash